uwePhillPhelps/IAP-2024/README.md

 <a href="Tutorials/C%2B%2B%20Quick%20Reference.md">C++ Quick Reference Guide</a>

-# Applications

-### Aserve 2.0
+# Aserve application

-is a light weight audio client that contains a number of basic audio generating functions as well as provide MIDI input/output.
+This is a light weight audio client-server application with basic audio generating functions as well as providing MIDI input/output for control.

-### Codebook
-Codebook is a application for storing the solutions to each exercise.

 # iapProj code

 You will write all of your code for tutorials in a project called `iapProj`.
-This is a pre-configured xcode/visual studio project which includes all the files needed (including JUCE 5) to control and co-operate with Aserve.
-See the `iapProj/Builds` folder for MacOS Xcode and Windows Visual Studio compatible project files.
+This is a pre-configured project which includes all the files needed (including the JUCE library) to control and co-operate with Aserve.
+See the `iapProj/Builds` folder for MacOS Xcode.

-# Pyhton
+# ...and beyond!

 A python front end for the project can be found here: